What is perspective-taking?

 Persons who try to get the points through the viewpoint of others are socially more adjustable and mature.

-In this big world, no matter how wise you are, there exist others' views, too, which you have to give respect to live on happy life.
+In this big world, no matter how wise you are, there exist others' views too, which you have to give respect.
 In doing so, perspective-taking helps a lot.

 There exists, basically, two broad category of perspective-taking –